Over the last few weeks as a buyers agency we’ve started to hear more and more about the tightening of credit conditions.

 If your assets are still growing and you have a solid income, then you will still be able to access any spare equity and keep moving your portfolio forward.

-The benefits of seeking growth over yield will likely become more evident in the months and years ahead.
+What we do know as the top buyers agent in Melbourne, the benefits of seeking growth over yield will likely become more evident in the months and years ahead.